ULL-OCW-GITHUB-EDUCATION/ULL-OCW-GITHUB-EDUCATION.github.io/pages/evaluacion-asistida.md

 ```

 all the gh extensions I have wrote are consistent with these alias.

+In the future `gh cd` may accept a GitHub file in the form `[HOST/]OWNER/REPO/path/file` format to be used  for other gh-extensions to get the default host, default, organization, defaul repo, default path and default file.
+The call `gh pwd owner`  returns the default organization. `gh pwd repo` the default repo, etc.

 ## Extension `gh org-browse`: Comprobando la asistencia y participación de los alumnos via los commits